lukasbuenger/immutable-treeutils/README.md

 ```

 ###### Arguments:
-* `comparator` - A function that gets passed a `node` and a `keyPath` and should return whether it fits the criteria or not.
+* `comparator` - A function that gets passed a `node` and its `keyPath` and should return whether it fits the criteria or not.
 * `path?` - An optional key path to the (sub)state you want to analyse: Default: The `TreeUtils` object's `rootPath`.

 ###### Returns: